aDotInTheVoid/ltxmk/README.md

  - Bad defaults around PDF and output folder and build files
  - Arcane custom dependency rules
  - Poor CI support
+ - latexmk is a large perl script
+    - Offload work to other crates
+ - Assume a sane and modern evironment
+    - Everything is a pdf

 ## Status
 Currently LTXMK is being developed and does not work.

+## Things to support

+- pdflatex
+- bibtex
+- biber
+- makeindex

 ## License
 Licensed under either of